MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/block-file-windows-defender-advanced-threat-protection.md

 ---

 # Block file
-Prevent a file from being executed in the organization using Windows Defender.
+Prevent a file from being executed in the organization using Windows Defender Antivirus.

 ## Permissions
 Users need to have Security administrator or Global admin directory roles.